 - Clean, inspect, and repair your cold frames and greenhouses as needed.
 A little preparation now will save you critical time when the weather is colder later.

 - Start your next batch of compost.
 As long as you are gardening, you should be feeding the soil that feeds you.
-Add all of the old plants from your garden (as long as they’re healthy), any leaves which you’ve raked up, and your left-over lawn clippings, toss them all together in a bin or pile and begin forming your compost for use in your garden next spring.
+Add all of the old plants from your garden (as long as they’re healthy), any leaves you’ve raked up, and your left-over lawn clippings.
+Toss them all together in a bin or pile and begin forming your compost for use in your garden next spring.

-- Protect your garden soil with some sort of covering – whether that is 2 – 3 inches of compost, mulch, wood chips, or sowing a quick-growing cover crop like our Garden Cover Up Mix that gives great coverage in as little as 30 days.
+- Protect your garden soil with some sort of covering – whether that is 2 – 3 inches of compost, mulch, or wood chips, or sowing a quick-growing cover crop like our Garden Cover Up Mix, which gives great coverage in as little as 30 days.
 It doesn’t have to be complicated, but covering your soil protects the soil organisms and minimizes nutrient losses from snow or rain.
-Cover crops have the added benefit of improving your soil over the winter, without you lifting a finger!
+Cover crops have the added benefit of improving your soil over the winter without you lifting a finger!

 Zones 5 – 6